mbraak/django-file-form/README.md

 );
 ```

-Note that the default form set prefix is `form`.
+* Note that the default form set prefix is `form`.
+* Also see the `testproject` directory in the repository for an example.

 ## Changelog